 Please send all inspection requests to [email protected] You must include the permit number, address of permit, type of inspection, City of inspection, field contact, name of contractor, and email address.

 MEP (Mechanical Electrical Plumbing) Permit applications are now available in the FORMS page.

-Due to the extensive damage caused by Hurricane Michael, the Panama City EPCI office has temporarily relocated to 205 W 7th St Directly behind our Jenks Ave office.
+The Panama City EPCI office has permanently relocated to 205 W 7th St Directly behind our Jenks Ave office.
 This only affects our Panama City office all other office locations remain the same.
 If you are needing permits in the City’s of Callaway, Springfield, or Parker please visit the Callaway office located behind Callaway City Hall at 6601 E HWY 22.
 The Panama City office will only be issuing permits for Panama City.